 1976: Blue Lagoon was formed/developed, completely by accident, more or less, while they were constructing the energy station Svartsengi.
 People started to swim in the warm water around the station and positive effects on the skin was discovered.
 Psoriasis patients noticed how their problems got increasingly better.

 1987: the first public bath opened and after that things have just kept growing.
 Blue Lagoon – as a brand – is very innovative in regards to using nature’s own ingredients in their products, and today there is even a large spa in the bathing area.
 Blue Lagoon boutiques have popped up here and there in the country.

 A small part of the spa.

 Walking around in the water you can feel the difference in temperature in the different locations, some areas are even closed off because the water is too hot.
-There is a description on Wikipedia how the water gets pumped up from a depth of 2 km (if you’re interested of a more technical description).
+There is a more technical description how the water gets pumped up from a depth of 2 km.

 My Blue Lagoon experience

 While it was my 40th birthday I had booked an Exclusive Lounge package, which meant I got my very own dressing room, and of course my very own shower and some other stuff.
 Robe, slippers, towel.
 Usually you can rent these, if you don’t bring your own, and that will set you back a few Icelandic crowns.

 Showering together with a bunch of annoying tourists wasn’t really that appealing to my inner hermit, so this alternative was seriously great.
 For me.